Leigh Park: Post war

 The land for the estate was purchased by Portsmouth City council from the Fitzwygram family in 1944; work started on building in 1947 and the first residents moved in during 1949.
 The first shops opened in 1952 (in Stone Square) and the main shopping centre of Park Parade / Greywell Shopping opened in 1955.

 The majority of homes in Leigh Park were built by Portsmouth City Council, not Havant Borough Council through a financially underwritten cooperation with the former Havant and Waterloo Urban District Council.
 Most Leigh Park tenants of social housing pay rent to the properties' owners Guinness Partnership (formerly Hermitage Housing) or Portsmouth City Council which has an office near Park Parade.
 Residents are liable in council tax to Havant Borough Council who provide local services and collect the Hampshire County Council proportion.

 Construction of the estate was not fully completed until the early 1970s, although most of the houses in the area were built by 1960.

-Hermitage Housing commissions most new housing in Leigh Park.
 Barratt Homes is currently building on the former Procter & Gamble site in the centre of Leigh Park.
 Leigh Park was one of the largest wholly council estates in Europe however following the ongoing right to buy many of the properties are privately owned.

 In 2004, Leigh Park made the news when a gang stole more than £100,000 from the Nationwide Building Society and a man sleeping on a bench was set on fire, in a separate incident.